cddaaaa1/ES-Music-Synth/REPORT.md

 # Music Synthesizer

-Our project realised the basic functions of keyboard,
+Our project works as a music sampler in form of 3 octave keyborad, support maximum 5 keytones chord with a knob volume control.

 ## Table of Contents